-Life should be fun!
-People should play with a purpose.
-Community involvement, healthy lifestyles, and recreation are promoted by Pioneer Resources in several ways.
-Pioneer Trails is a place, not a program.
-But an exciting diversity of activities and camp programs happen at Pioneer Trails.
+Community involvement, healthy lifestyles, and recreation are promoted by Pioneer Resources in several ways, including our beautiful camp on big Blue Lake!
+An exciting diversity of activities and camp programs happen at Pioneer Trails.

-Located in northern Muskegon County, Pioneer Trails borders beautiful Big Blue Lake on the edge of the Manistee National Forest.
-The camp is rustic, yet has been uniquely designed to be barrier free and offers a wonderful environment for fun and growth.
-Paved trails and gentle slopes make the woods, waterfront and buildings accessible for people of all abilities.
+Located in northern Muskegon County, Pioneer Trails borders Blue Lake on the edge of the Manistee National Forest.
+The camp is rustic, yet has been uniquely designed to be barrier-free and offers a wonderful environment for fun and growth.
+Paved trails and gentle slopes make the woods, waterfront, and buildings accessible for people of all abilities.

 Pioneer Trails Activities